proteus4/proteus4.github.com/source/_posts/2012-05-10-anonymity-on-the-internet.markdown

 The last few days I have suddenly become obsessed with anonymity.

-I had just wiped out my last installation of Microsoft Windows and replaced it with Debian and was installing various software packages when I noticed [Tor](https://www.torproject.org/) in the list.
+I had just wiped out my last installation of Microsoft Windows and replaced it with [Debian GNU/Linux](http://www.debian.org/) and was installing various software packages when I noticed [Tor](https://www.torproject.org/) in the list.
 I had first heard about tor many, many years ago but had never actually gotten around to trying it out.
 I decided to change that.

 Let me start by saying that I don't do anything on the internet that *requires* that I be anonymous.
 I don't have any compelling reason to hide anything that I do.
 I'm actually very *public* on the Internet.
 My primary blog and Twitter account have RSS subscribers and followers that number in the four digits and they're both under my real name.